 Storing your Jewellery

-When you receive your jewellery, whether it’s from a special person in your life, or the result of a bit of self-gifting (wink!), be sure to keep the original box or packaging it came in, including any soft pouches, boxes, [the board that earrings and necklaces come on – not sure what they’re called!].
+When you receive your jewellery, whether it’s from a special person in your life, or the result of a bit of self-gifting (wink!), be sure to keep the original box or packaging it came in, including any soft pouches and boxes.

 This packaging has been specifically designed to protect your particular jewellery piece, so you should always store your jewellery in it, whether you’re storing it at home if you know you may not be wearing it for a time, and especially when you travel.

 This will avoid necklaces getting tangled, and parts of the jewellery touching other parts.
 Metal wears away metal and scratches can soon become apparent if you’re not careful with storage.